nsbradford/ai-devtool-leaderboard/README.md

 The data pipeline runs daily for the previous day, and has been backfilled from July 2023 onwards.

 - List of tracked devtools is in [devtools.json](/src/devtools.json)
-- Data source: [GH Archive](https://www.gharchive.org/)'s BigQuery dataset.
-We currently only search over PR Review events.
+- Data source: [GH Archive](https://www.gharchive.org/)'s BigQuery dataset. **We currently only search over PR Review events.**
 - Cron job: uses [Trigger.dev](https://trigger.dev/) every day at 5am UTC to process the previous day's data archive (which is usually uploaded a few minutes after midnight UTC)
 - Storage: [Neon](https://neon.com/) serverless postgres to store intermediate data and materialized views for window aggregates.
 - Frontend: NextJS, Tailwind
 - Hosting: Vercel

+**Why only scan for PR review events?** In GitHub, every PR is an Issue, so top-level comments are technically Issue Comments, which are distinct from top-level PR Reviews (which have an optional Body) and PR Review Comments (which are inline at a location on the diff, and associated with a Review).
+This means that if a bot leaves its review in the form of an issue comment instead of a true review, it'll be missed.
+However, issue comments get used for many other purposes ("trial expired" messages, summaries, etc), so ignoring them is safer on net.

 ## Roadmap